 All-terrain vehicle safety

-Injury experts agree that children younger than 16 years of age do not have the physical development or cognitive ability to safely drive these machines.
-If the vehicle is designed to carry a passenger, drive with great care, particularly with young children who may have difficulty holding on during sudden turns, or on bumpy roads.
-Also, young children do not have the strength to hold on for very long.
+- If an ATV is designed to carry a passenger, drive with great care, particularly with young children who may have difficulty holding on during sudden turns, or on bumpy roads.